dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ## Pre-defined conversions

 For common conversions for which a built-in converter exists there is no need to specify the converter explicitly.
-Instead, just configure which provider type should be used and EF will automatically use the appropriate build-in converter.
+Instead, just configure which provider type should be used and EF will automatically use the appropriate built-in converter.
 Enum to string conversions are used as an example above, but EF will actually do this automatically if the provider type is configured:
 ```Csharp
 modelBuilder
     .Entity<Rider>()